nhudait/nhudait.github.io/_pages/about.md

 signature: assets/images/about/signature.png
 ---

-Hello My name is Neha Hudait and I am a rising junior at the University of California, Berkeley.
+Hello My name is Neha Hudait and I am a junior at the University of California, Berkeley.

 I am currently pursuing a dual-degree in **Electrical Engineering & Computer Science** and **Business Administration** through the College of Engineering and Haas School of Business.
 I am passionate about bridging the gap between technology and accessibility, and have dedicated much of my academic and professional career towards improving accessibility to technology for every day consumers.